Nazrin: An Atomic Neural Proof Automation Tactic in Lean 4: Background

 \subsection{Proof Views}

 In Lean, there are many different ways to prove a theorem.
 Any theorem proving agent or human operator interacting with Lean must pick a method for receiving goals from Lean and sending tactics into Lean.
 For language models and people, the default choice is strings, provided by Lean's \emph{delaborator}.
-Conversely, human and machine written tactics are translated into Lean expressions via the \emph{elaborator}.
+Conversely, human and machine written tactics produce Lean expressions by executing arbirary Lean code.

-We adopt the terminology of~\cite{pantograph} in distinguishing between three broad categories of proof styles (see Figure~\ref{fig:three views}).
-Internally, Lean stores proofs and goals in the \keyword{kernel view}, as a set of assignd and unassigned metavariables, and delaborates them to the \keyword{presentation view} on demand, which is written for presentation and verification.
+We adopt the terminology of Pantograph~\cite{pantograph} in distinguishing between three broad categories of proof representation styles (see Figure~\ref{fig:three views}).
+Internally, Lean stores proofs and goals in the \keyword{kernel view}, as a set of assigned and unassigned metavariables, and delaborates them to the \keyword{presentation view} on demand, which is a string-based representation that prioritizes ease of understanding and verification.
 Presentation view is concise and typically has no coupling.
-However, a proof written for presentation often includess mysterious and unintuitive jumps, especially when introducing new expressions.
+However, a proof written for presentation often includes mysterious and unintuitive jumps, especially when introducing new expressions.
 This motivates the concept of a proof in \keyword{search view}, a representation corresponding to the proof tree structure mentioned above.
 A search view proof tracks the path of an agent searching for a proof and may contain coupling and backtracking.
 More importantly, there may be information present in the kernel and presentation views that is elided in the search view, since it is not relevant for a particular goal.
 For example, for goals $\Goal{g}: P, \Goal{h}: 2 = \Goal{x}$, the solution of $\Goal{h}$ has no impact on the solution of $\Goal{g}$ and therefore is irrelevant to $\Goal{g}$ in the search view.
-In Section~\ref{sec:Graph}, we will describe the process of converting a goal into search view.
+In Section~\ref{sec:Graph}, we describe the process of converting a goal into search view.
+The $\epsilon$-$\delta$ convergence proof mentioned above also illusrates the difference between presentation and search views.